- Print this page

 Cleaning of premises and equipment

-Egg producers should implement a cleaning schedule that identifies all equipment and fixtures (eg. laying sheds, feeders, drinkers) used in the production of eggs and outlines the frequency of cleaning.
+Egg producers should implement a cleaning schedule that identifies all equipment and fixtures (for example, laying sheds, feeders, drinkers) used in the production of eggs and outlines the frequency of cleaning.

 Hygiene & handling